 Efficiency Vermont is offering 0% interest financing for low and moderate income Vermonters, plus first six months of payments covered for a limited time.

 Please note: Rebate levels have changed and will likely change again.
-Visit the websites linked above for more information or ask your CEC.
+Visit the websites linked above for more information or ask the Zero Energy Now Program Coordinator.

 Ready to Start Saving?